williaz/TechRefresher/AWS.md

 - launch config: only one per ASG, can't modify => create new
 - Insufficient capacity error: Restarting to migrate hardware that has capacity for all the requested instances
 - default 300s cooldown
-- ELB: cross-zone LB for multi-AZ in a target group
+- ELB: auto deployed cross AZ; cross-zone LB for multi-AZ in a target group
 - connection draining: for LB complete in-flight requests for de-registering or unhealthy EC2; timeout(300s default)
 - SNI Custom SSL: allows multiple domains to serve SSL traffic over the same IP address; Server Name Indication